 Istanbul is a living, breathing museum.
-As a fascinating and historic city, Istanbul offers much to see and do for new arrivals, and expats will have a great time finding their way around, soaking up the culture and learning more about their new home.
+As a fascinating and historic city, Istanbul offers much to see and do for new arrivals.
+Expats will have a great time finding their way around, soaking up the culture and learning more about their new home.

-Although there is an uncountable number of interesting sites all over Istanbul, the sites listed here are some of the most famous.
+Although there are innumerable interesting sites throughout Istanbul, we've listed some of the most famous below.

 Blue Mosque (Sultan Ahmet Camii)

-Turkey's most iconic mosque, the Blue Mosque, is one of the most distinguishable features of Istanbul's skyline and is one of the finest examples of Ottoman architecture.
-The Blue Mosque is still in use today.
+Turkey's most iconic mosque, the Blue Mosque, is one of the most distinguishable features of Istanbul's skyline.
+It's one of the finest examples of Ottoman architecture and is still in use today.

 Topkapı Palace Museum

 Boasting spectacular views over the Bosphorus River and the Golden Horn, Topkapı Palace Museum was the seat of the Ottoman Empire for almost 400 years and home to nearly 3,000 people.
-Take a tour of the apartments, harem terraces and the royal bedchamber, all of which provide a glimpse into Istanbul's fascinating past and the opulence of the sultans of the Ottoman Empire.
+Take a tour of the apartments, harem terraces and the royal bedchamber.
+They all provide a glimpse into Istanbul's fascinating past and the opulence of the sultans of the Ottoman Empire.

 Famed for its incredible size and Byzantine architecture, the Hagia Sophia is one of Istanbul's most prominent attractions.
-In the 6th century, it was commissioned as a cathedral and was one of Christianity's most important churches for over 900 years before it was conquered in the 15th century by Mehmet II and turned into a mosque.
-Since 1935 the building has functioned as a museum.
+It was commissioned as a cathedral in the 6th century and was one of Christianity's most important churches for over 900 years.
+It was conquered in the 15th century by Mehmet II and turned into a mosque.
+Since 1935, the building has functioned as a museum.

-Expats will love discovering the oldest and largest covered bazaar in the world when they come to Kapalıçarşı.
-Visitors can wind their way around the 65 streets, brimming with more than 4,000 shops, teahouses, hamams (Turkish baths), storehouses, mosques and fountains.
+Expats will love discovering the oldest and largest covered bazaar in the world when they come to Kapalı Çarşı.
+Visitors can wind their way around the 65 streets, brimming with more than 4,000 shops, teahouses, hamam (Turkish baths), storehouses, mosques and fountains.

-The Turkish and Islamic Art Museum is housed in what used to be the 16th-century palace of the Grand Vizier, Ibrahim Pasha, and features 40,000 examples of Selçuk, Mamluk and Ottoman Turkish art, as well as one of the richest and oldest collections of prayer rugs, carpets and kilims in the world.
+The Turkish and Islamic Art Museum is housed in what used to be the 16th-century palace of the Grand Vizier, Ibrahim Pasha.
+It features 40,000 examples of Seljuk, Mameluke and Ottoman Turkish art, as well as one of the world's richest and oldest collections of prayer rugs, carpets and kilim.

 Sunken Palace (Basilica Cistern)

-Built around 532 AD by Constantinople the Great, the Sunken Palace is a subterranean cavern which is held up by 336 columns and even features in the James Bond film From Russia with Love.
-Featuring art and intricate designs on the columns themselves, approximately two million visitors a year flock to cross the walkways of the cavern.
+Built around 532 AD by Constantinople the Great, the Sunken Palace is a subterranean cavern that is held up by 336 columns.
+It famously features in the James Bond film From Russia with Love.
+It features art and intricate designs on the columns themselves, and approximately two million visitors a year flock to cross the walkways of the cavern.

 Providing the best 360-degree panoramic view across the old town of Istanbul, the Galata Tower was originally erected in the 14th century as a bastion for the walls of the Galata colony.
 Nowadays, expats are sure to enjoy visiting the restaurant nestled at the foot of the tower.

-The Dolmabahçe Palace was the last residence of the Sultans of the Ottoman Empire and is, accordingly, one of the most glamorous palaces in the world.
-It has been converted into a museum and now locals and tourists alike can wander through and admire the sultans of past.
+The Dolmabahçe Palace was the last residence of the Sultans of the Ottoman Empire and is one of the most glamorous palaces in the world.
+It has been converted into a museum, and locals and tourists alike can wander through and admire the sultans of the past.